Skip to content

 User configuration

 Next, we will use the API to retrieve and export the list of users.
+In Postman, enter the following:

-GET https://<InstanceAddress>/rest/v1/userconfig/user
+GET https://{InstanceAddress}/rest/v1/userconfig/user

-The API calls returns the following:
+The API call returns the following:

 [